 Richard Velayo, Ph.D., is Professor of Psychology at Pace University in New York City.
-He is also Associate Chair and Director of Masters Psychology Programs at Pace's Psychology Department (New York City campus).
+He is also Associate Chair and Director of the Master of Arts (M.A.) in Psychology Program at Pace's Psychology Department (New York City campus).
 In 1993, he obtained his doctorate in the Combined Program in Education and Psychology from the University of Michigan (Ann Arbor), and specialized in the areas of Cognitive Psychology and Educational Technology.
-He obtained his M.A. degree in Applied Behavioral Analysis from the University of the Pacific (Stockton, CA), a B.A. in Psychology and B.A. in Sociology-Anthropology from De La Salle University (Manila, Philippines) (Magna Cum Laude).
+He obtained his M.A. degree in Applied Behavioral Analysis from the University of the Pacific (Stockton, CA), a B.A. in Psychology and a B.A. in Sociology-Anthropology from De La Salle University (Manila, Philippines) (Magna Cum Laude).
 His scholarly interests and publications focus on pedagogical strategies to internationalize the psychology curriculum, and using multimedia and internet-based technologies as pedagogical tools.
 More specifically, his current scholarly interests include: (1) development of an assessment tool for multimedia learning, (2) applications of Internet-based technologies (IBTs) as teaching and research tools, and (3) pedagogical strategies to internationalize psychology courses.
 He has published in peer-reviewed journals such as The International Journal of Instructional Media, Journal of Instructional Psychology, Teaching of Psychology, Reading Improvement, NYS Psychologist, Educational Technology, Psychology Teaching and Learning, International Psychology Bulletin, and the International Psychologist.
-He has over 225 scholarly presentations, over 50 workshops/panels/invited addresses, over 55 symposia/conferences organized at various regional, national, and international psychology conferences including those of the American Psychological Association (APA), the American Psychological Society (APS), the Eastern Psychological Association (EPA), the National Institute on the Teaching of Psychology (NIToP), and the International Council of Psychologists, and the Greater New York Conference on Behavioral Research.
+He has over 225 scholarly presentations, over 50 workshops/panels/invited addresses, over 55 symposia/conferences organized at various regional, national, and international psychology conferences including those of the American Psychological Association (APA), the American Psychological Society (APS), the Eastern Psychological Association (EPA), the National Institute on the Teaching of Psychology (NIToP), the International Council of Psychologists, and the Greater New York Conference on Behavioral Research.
 He is also been involved in the supervision of over 60 doctoral dissertations and masters theses.